 Studies show that inositol may promote healthy lipid (blood fat) levels in certain women.

-Inositol may promote egg and embryo quality in women trying to conceive.
-Studies indicate that inositol may also be helpful for women going through in-vitro fertilization (IVF).
+Inositol may promote healthy egg and embryo quality in women trying to conceive.
+Studies indicate that inositol may also be helpful for women going through fertility procedures.

 5. Supports a Healthy Mood